esyede/rakit/packages/docs/data/job.md

 php rakit job:runall --queue=default,high
 ```

-You can limit the worker to only process specific queues with the `--queue` parameter.
+`--queue` limits the worker to the named queues, separated by commas.
-Separate with commas for multiple queues.

 ### With Retry & Sleep